 Our mission is to ensure that the individuals we serve have bikes that are safe, reliable and well-maintained; and, as a result of that, that they can get where they need to be.
+Many people who are homeless rely on bicycles as their primary mode of transportation.
+They use their bikes to get to work, to service providers and everywhere else.
 The bike program is an important part of a broader continuum of services — with Homeward Alliance and at the Murphy Center — that helps people survive, move forward and (ultimately) escape homelessness.

 How do I get help?

 Every other Friday (May – October) at the Murphy Center for Hope, a team of volunteer bike mechanics provides a free repair-and-maintenance clinic.
 The service is available to registered guests of the Murphy Center.
-Please ask the Front Desk for the Bike Team’s schedule.
+Please ask the Front Desk for the Bike Team’s schedule or contact Mark at email@example.com.

 How can I help?